physical address: 49 Bryant street

 What areas do you cover for serving civil papers?

 Our office serves papers to subjects working or residing within Mono County.
 The service address MUST be a physical address within Mono County.
 This includes the town of Mammoth Lakes.

 What do I get once the service is done?

 For a successful service you will receive a receipt for fee(s) paid and a Proof of Service.
 For an unsuccessful service you will receive a receipt for fee(s) paid, a declaration of diligence, and an affidavit of unsuccessful service.
 We typically make at least three service attempts on different days and various time to ensure we are as diligent as possible with successfully completing any service.

 What if my service is very complicated?

-Complicated civil like evictions, bank levies, wage garnishments and property sales need special instructions, fees and processing.
+Complicated service of process such as evictions, bank levies, wage garnishments, and property sales need special instructions, fees, and processing.
 The Writ of Execution forms issued by the courts can be used to perform multiple functions.
 Occasionally, there are errors or omissions on these documents.
 We need them to be complete and accurate to accomplish levies or evictions.
-We are unable to perform these services if the orders are incomplete or not proper on their face Please contact the civil officer for details on different fees and detailed instructions for service.
+We are unable to perform these services if the orders are incomplete or not proper on their face.
+Contact the civil unit if you need assistance.
+However, we cannot provide legal advice (BP 6125).